 CGAL is an acronym for the Computational Geometry Algorithms Library.
 It is at the same time the short name for the CGAL Open Source Project.
 The goal of the project is to provide easy access to efficient and reliable geometric algorithms to users in industry and academia.

-See here for information about the CGAL logo construction.
+See this page for information about the construction of the CGAL logo.

 CGAL is pronounced like "seagull" in English, or "cigale" in French.